 - 🐍 I understand why psychedelics should be treated with respect

 - ⚖️ I’m familiar with the laws for ETH-LAD in my country & state

-- 🍄 I’m familiar and confident in the dose I’m taking (dose range for ETH-LAD is 50–200 mcg)
+- 🍄 I’m familiar with and confident in the dose I’m taking (the dose range for ETH-LAD is 50–200 mcg)